-The Pokémon, or Pocket Monsters, series began in Japan in March 21,1996 on the original Game Boy with Pokémon Red and Green, with versions Red and Blue arriving in North America on September 30th, 1998.
-Installments of this role-playing game are usually released in pairs, with minor difference between the two iterations, so that 100% completion can only be achieved by linking to a friend with the game and swapping the missing creatures.
-A third game would later be released with some alterations and improvements over the previous 2 versions.
-Published by Nintendo, this series became a sensation spawning toys, card games, shirts, spin-offs, and an animated television show that has gone on for thirteen seasons.
-The original cast of actual Pokémon has grown from 151 to 719.
+Created by Game Freak and published by Nintendo, the Pokémon, or Pocket Monsters, series began on March 21,1996, with the original Japanese Game Boy release of Pokémon Red and Green, later released in North America as Pokémon Red and Blue.
+The main, role-playing installments of the franchise are typically released in pairs, with minor differences between the two iterations, meaning that 100% completion can only be achieved by linking to a friend with the game and swapping the missing creatures.
+Some entries in the series see a later third version, featuring additional alterations and improvements over the previous 2 versions.

 Pokémon Stadium | Pokémon Mystery Dungeon | Pokémon Ranger | Pokémon Rumble | Pikachu | Pokémon Trozei | Pokédex | Pokémon TCG | Pokémon Pinball | Pokémon Snap |

-Pokémon are special critters that appear throughout the game that the player can battle and capture to use.
-There are currently 719 different Pokémon in the series, and not all can be captured in a single game.
+Pokémon are special creatures that appear throughout the Pokémon franchise.
+The player can use their own Pokémon to battle them, allowing them to capture the Pokémon for future use.
+There are currently 898 different Pokémon in the series, and not all can be captured in a single game.
 Players can use a Pokédex to keep track of all Pokémon seen and captured.

-Each Pokémon has 1 or 2 Types (out of a total of 18), and can learn up to 4 different moves at a time.
+Each Pokémon has one or two types (out of a total of 18), and can learn up to 4 different moves at a time.
 Each Pokémon has a base stat point distribution, spread between 6 stats: Attack, Defense, Special Attack, Special Defense, Speed, and HP.
 Pokémon earn experience every time they make an opponent faint, and will increase their stats automatically every time they level up.
-From the 3rd Generation onwards, Pokémon also have a nature, which will increase or decrease certain stats, and an ability, which is a special attribute that might help (or hinder) it in battle.
+From the third Generation onward, Pokémon also have a nature, which will increase or decrease certain stats, and an ability, which is a special attribute that might help (or hinder) it in battle.
 Players can affect their Pokémon stat point gain through Effort Value (EV) and Individual Value (IV) manipulation, which can boost a Pokémon's stat points significantly.

-Many Pokémon can evolve (i.e. change to a better form) when they hit a certain prerequisite, normally by reaching a set level.
-The Pokémon will keep the moves, nature, EVs, and IVs of the original, but will gain (or sometimes lose) stat points.
-Some evolutions will also change the Pokémon's types or ability, and gain access to new skills that might not have been available in their previous form.
+Many Pokémon can evolve, changing to a new form with slightly different abilities, upon meeting certain prerequisites, typically a set experience level.
+The Pokémon will retain its moves, nature, EVs, and IVs, but will gain (or sometimes lose) stat points.
+Some evolutions will also change the Pokémon's type or abilities, and gain access to new skills that might not have been available in their previous form.
 Some Pokémon have branching evolutions, where the Pokémon can evolve into a different Pokémon based on their evolution method.

 Pokémon are captured using special capsule-like devices known as Poké Balls.
-These balls can be bought or found, and only be used against wild Pokémon.
-There are many different types of balls, from the basic red-and-white Poké Ball to the Master Ball, which will capture any Pokémon without fail.
-Players can also trade their Pokémon, either through local connections, or via a global trading system first introduced in the 4th Generation.
+These balls are bought, found, or sometimes made, and can only be used on wild Pokémon.
+There are many different types of balls, from the basic red-and-white Poké Ball to the Master Ball, a valuable ball which will capture any wild Pokémon without fail.
+Players can also trade their Pokémon, either through local connections, or via a global trading system first introduced with the series' fourth Generation.

-The main series of games in Pokémon is divided into 6 different generations.
+The main series of Pokémon titles is divided into different generations, roughly indicating a pair of releases.
 Each generation features a new region, with new Pokémon to catch and new places to explore.
 The main games and their spin-offs, the anime, the manga, and the trading card game are all updated with the new Pokémon properties each time a new generation begins.
-There were originally a total of 151 Pokémon (beginning with Bulbasaur and ending with Mew), but it has increased to 719 in X/Y.

 First Generation (Kanto)

-The 1st games in the series were Pokémon Red/Blue (Red/Green in Japan), released September 1998 in America for the Game Boy.
+The first games in the series were Pokémon Red/Blue (Red/Green in Japan), released September 1998 in America for the Game Boy.
 After the success of the first games and the animated series, Pokémon Yellow was released October 1999, with a plot inspired by the anime.
-These games started off the Pokémon craze around the world, and sets many of the gameplay mechanics still seen in current games, like Pokémon Types and battle mechanics.
+These games started off the Pokémon craze around the world, and set many of the gameplay standards still seen in current games, such as Pokémon Types and the battle system.

 Second Generation (Johto)

-The 2nd Generation of Pokémon began in 2000 with the release of Pokémon Gold/Silver for Game Boy Color.
+The second Generation of Pokémon games began in 2000 with the release of Pokémon Gold/Silver for the Game Boy Color.
 Like the previous generation, an enhanced remake titled Pokémon Crystal was later released.
 The second generation introduced 100 new species of Pokémon (starting with Chikorita and ending with Celebi), for a total of 251 Pokémon to collect, train, and battle.
 The second generation was a particularly well acclaimed one, thanks to it's large amount of new features and it's overall appeal.
-Many fan remakes have been made in the attempt to recreate the feel Gold/Silver had and Nintendo officially announced remakes of both the games in 2009, HeartGold/SoulSilver.
+This popularity led Nintendo to remake the games in 2010, as HeartGold/SoulSilver.

 Third Generation (Hoenn)